guyphung/LogicDesignProject/README.md

 ## PRECAUTION
 * Both the main application and the trained YOLOv5 model weights file MUST be in the same directory
-* ALL dependencies listed in requirements.txt must be installed for the project to work
+* ALL dependencies listed in requirements.txt MUST be installed for the project to work